-Not long after I decided to begin writing my second book using the deconstructed structure of a whodunit novel, I listened to an episode of The Creative Penn podcast.
-Thriller writer Joanna Penn coincidentally talked about using this very strategy to write a novel too.
+Not long after I began writing my second book using the deconstructed structure of a whodunit novel, I heard Joanna Penn on The Creative Penn podcast talking about using this strategy to write a novel too.
 She described how, in her earlier days of writing, she deconstructed a Stephen King book.
 She noted down the first and last sentences of each chapter to understand the pace of the plot and how King kept his readers engaged so effectively.
 By modelling her book on King’s structure, Joanna was able to plot her own original characters and storyline in a formulaic way.

 As I had already decided to do this with my whodunit, hearing Joanna relay her experience of using this method too, reassured me that deconstructing a novel in order to write my own was definitely the logical and analytical approach my writer brain relishes.
 Here’s how you can do it too.

 Choose the published novel you would like to deconstruct (ideally a book that you have really enjoyed reading) and write down what happens and what you notice in every chapter, for example: